Amoebic hepatic abscess

 Treatment and prognosis

-Management centers on initiating anti-parasitic agents, most commonly metronidazole which also treats amoebic dysentery.
-Traditionally, amoebic abscesses are treated with medical therapy as the first line as opposed to percutaneous or surgical drainage, which is the first line of treatment in pyogenic liver abscesses.
+The cornerstone of management is initiating anti-parasitic agents, most commonly metronidazole, which also treat amoebic dysentery 6.
+Traditionally, amoebic abscesses are treated with medical therapy as the first line, as opposed to percutaneous or surgical drainage, which is the first line of treatment in pyogenic liver abscesses.

 - 1. Radin DR, Ralls PW, Colletti PM et-al. CT of amebic liver abscess.
 AJR Am J Roentgenol.
 1988;150 (6): 1297-301. doi:10.2214/ajr.150.6.1297 - Pubmed citation